greenglobal/ppsloop/README.md

 ## Usage

-Add this widget to your web page with the following steps:
+To add this widget to a web page, you need:

 - Include CSS and JS files (see [CDN links](#cdns))
-- Insert `<PPSWidget></PPSWidget>` to right place in webpage
+- Insert `<PPSWidget></PPSWidget>` to right place on the web page
 - Call PPWS.start() method to start rendering the items

-Examples:
+Example:

 ```
 <html>